AnarDocs/LibSocWiki/pages/Contradictions_of_Capitalism.md

 This article outlines the **contradictions of authoritarian or capitalism**, or the ways in which capitalists contradict their own values.
-As such, this article takes [private property](Private_Property "wikilink") rights, markets and corporations for granted.
+As such, this article takes [private property](Private_Property.md "wikilink") rights, markets and corporations for granted.
 Even if we as libertarian socialists have our own critiques of these ideas.